 Give to the Carolyn Harper Memorial Fellowship

-To make a contribution, call the Development Office at 866-450-UMASS or visit www.umass.edu/give to contribute online.
+To make a contribution, call the Development Office at 866-450-UMASS or visit the secure UMass Amherst website to contribute online.
 Be sure to designate that your gift be allocated to the Carolyn Harper Memorial Fellowship in the Resource Economics Department.

-(If giving onine, go to the Gift Options section and enter "Carolyn Harper Memorial Fellowship--Resource Economics" in the Special Gift Instructions or Comments box.)
+(If giving onine, select the 'Other' option under Fund Designation and enter "Carolyn Harper Memorial Fellowship--Resource Economics" in the box below.)
 Thank you!

 Harper Fellowship Recipients:

 2018: Jayash Paudel is one of our top young scholars.
 His advisor Christine Crago hails his work ethic, resourcefulness, and independence.
 His presentation style rivals those of our polished faculty.
 As a PhD student, he has made 26 presentations, including 12 during 2018.
 He has 5 publications including 3 during his time here at UMass.

 Carolyn cared deeply about gender and racial justice.
 Jayash has conducted research on these issues and has published papers: on natural disasters and educational outcomes; community forests, fuelwood use and food consumption; and women’s empowerment in Nepal.

 Jayash has a number of honors and awards including scholarships, invitations, and poster awards.
 He was a finalist in the UMass Three Minute Thesis Competition, a testimony to his presentation skills.
 He has been a consultant for the UMass Institute of Social Science Research (ISSR) and has given 14 workshops on statistical software use through ISSR.
 He was an outstanding TA helping us redesign our stats course when he first arrived and was the instructor of record for our RAP Introductory Statistics course.